lingjzhu/charsiu/README.md

 ### Updates
 - 1.31.2022.
 We release phone- and word-level alignments for over a million Mandarin utterances.
 Check out [this link](misc/data.md).
 - 1.26.2022.
 Word alignment functionality has been added to `charsiu_forced_aligner` .
-This is only experimental.
-We'll be improving it in the coming weeks.

 ### Intro
 **Charsiu** is a phonetic alignment tool, which can: